martinjc/compj-and-dataj-unconf/Readme.md

 Editorial decision to report on polling predictions leads to losing the uncertainty and probability issue around polling data.
 Are there better ways to communicate these sorts of things?

 "Attention Economy" - things need to be short and snappy and un-complicated.
 Does this work against a more nuanced telling of data stories?

+Are they answering the wrong question?
+"Who is going to win?" rather than "Who should you vote for?"

+* Descending into the "What is Proper Journalism?" question/black-hole - brb...